htcondor/htcondor/docs/version-history/development-release-series-91.rst

   require this level now require ``ADMINISTRATOR`` authorization.
   :jira:`1023`

+- Changed the result returned by evaluating a nested classad a with no attribute named "missing" to return undefined when evaluating a["missing"].
+This matches the a.missing syntax :jira:`1065`

 - Singularity jobs can now pull images from docker style repos.
   :jira:`1059`